SAP-samples/teched2022-IN264/exercises/ex1/README.md

 # Exercise 1 - Enable SAP Task Center

 In this exercise, you will manually setup SAP Task Center service on your subaccount to enable SAP Task Center.
-It's also possible to execute a BTP booster to setup SAP Task Center, but we will not do that for this hands-on.
-Steps to setup SAP Task Center using a booster are mentioned in EX 1.2 for your reference only.
+> ℹ It is also possible to execute a booster in SAP BTP cockpit to setup SAP Task Center, but this procedure is not in the scope of this hands-on.
+For your reference, steps to setup SAP Task Center using a booster can be found [here](#exercise-12-execute-the-sap-task-center-booster-for-your-reference-only---skip-this-exercise-and-proceed-exercise-13).
 After SAP Task Center is enabled in your BTP subaccount we will configure the BTP Launchpad service to integrate the SAP Task Center apps.
-Finally we will configure "Single-Sign-On" (SSO) for the "Enduser" to get access to SAP Task Center web application without using basic authentication.
+Finally we will configure "Single-Sign-On" (SSO) for the "end user" to get access to SAP Task Center web application without need of using basic authentication.

 Content in this Exercise: